 I first experienced this glorious pizza topping combo at Eataly L.A. where, if memory serves, the pizza also came topped with fresh burrata.
 Jimmy and I were a little skeptical when we ordered it.
 He's more of a pepperoni-only kinda guy, but we both love an arugula salad so we gave it a try.
 And it was so, so good.

-So when we found ourselves with some leftover prosciutto from chicken cordon bleu grilled cheese, it only made sense to try making arugula and prosciutto pizza ourselves.
+So when we found ourselves with some leftover prosciutto, it only made sense to try making arugula and prosciutto pizza ourselves.

 Here's what you'll need to make arugula and prosciutto pizza!
 Nothing too fancy required.
 This recipe makes enough to top about one medium pizza or two small pizzas.
 See recipe card for quantities.